sods/R_data_handling/tips.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/banner_tips.png" width="30%"/>

-Here are few tips for your learning
+## Few tips for your learning

 * Coding is matter of practice and often you learn by resolving errors in your code.
-This consolidates your learning and help you to remeber how to adrress future debugging (resolving errors in teh code).
+This consolidates your learning and helps you to remeber how to adrress future debugging (resolving errors in the code).

 * in RStudio to run a line of code from your script you just need to position you cursor on the line you want to run and press "run" ( top right corner of the editor panel) or Ctrl+enter.
 To run more than one line at the same time you need to highlight them.